Frequently Asked Questions (FAQ)

 How can I apply for a City commission, committee, or board?

-There is an annual recruitment period for City Commissions, Committees, and Boards.
-The recruitment period takes place toward the end of each year, approximately November or December.
-Contact the City Clerk at (949) 470-3052 for further information.
-Application form.
+There is a biennial recruitment period for City Commissions, Committees, and Boards.
+The recruitment period takes place toward the end of even-numbered years, approximately November or December.
+Contact the City Clerk at 949-470-3052 for further information.

 Who do I call to report graffiti?

-To report graffiti, please call the Graffiti Hotline at (949) 460-2924, or use our Online Service Request system - Access MV.
+To report graffiti, please call the Graffiti Hotline at 949-460-2924, use our Online Service Request system, or use the MV Life app to report issues.

 My street light is out.
 Who do I call for repairs?